 Boys return to their Form Tutors for afternoon registration at 1.15pm before going into afternoon lessons.
 Games and sports fixtures are on Tuesday and Friday afternoons for Second Year boys and on Monday and Wednesday afternoons for Third Year boys.
 There is a break between lessons in the middle of the afternoon, long enough to get some fresh air and a drink, or perhaps just to chat with friends.

-For the Lower First Year boys, the day ends at 3.30pm, except on a Monday when they finish with the rest of the School at 4.00pm.
+School finishes at 4.00pm everyday.
 Depending on their age and where they live, boys travel home by car, bus, bike or on foot.
 Others stay on to take part in after school clubs and activities, which include swimming, aikido, fencing and running as well as drama rehearsals, informal concerts and musical performance classes.

 After a busy day at school, we don’t believe in overloading boys with homework.
 Lower First and First Year boys normally only have a small amount of homework to reinforce the work carried out at school.
 As boys move up the School, they will have approximately a half an hour of homework evolving into roughly an hour and a half’s work each evening in the latter years.